Rosario DeSimone: Biography

 DeSimone was born in Salaparuta, Sicily, Italy, on 11 December 1873.
-He initially settled in New Orleans before moving to Pueblo, Colorado.
-In Pueblo he was part of that city's Mafia organization, and was evidently well-respected.
+After immigrating to the United States, he initially settled in New Orleans before moving to Pueblo, Colorado.
+In Pueblo he was part of that city's Mafia organization.
 He became a close ally of Vito Di Giorgio in Los Angeles.
 Upon Di Giorgio's death in Chicago in 1922, DeSimone took power.
 His empire spanned over Los Angeles County.
 His rule in Los Angeles was brief, and he stepped down around 1925.
 He later became a legitimate businessman who settled in Downey, California.
-DeSimone died of natural causes in 1946, and is buried in Calvary Cemetery.
+DeSimone died of natural causes in 1946 and is buried in Calvary Cemetery.

 Family

 DeSimone married twice and fathered several children.
-Frank DeSimone, his second son, became a criminal attorney and later don of the crime family, reigning from 1956 to 1967.
+His second son, Frank DeSimone, became a criminal attorney and later don of the crime family, reigning from 1956 to 1967.